Your First Mammogram: Easy as 1-2-3

 When they call your name, you'll be ushered into a changing room.
 Nice accommodations, eh?
 The basket is to put your belongings in...

 ...while you change into this stunning outfit.
 You'll get naked from the waist up, then don a johnny that opens in the front, with a robe over it.
 Yes, you'll feel funny walking around in this "sleepwear," but don't worry; you're not going far.

 Practically speaking, it's best to dress in something simple on mammogram day.
 Never mind the layered look; a bra and shirt are easiest.

 OK, take your seat in the mammogram waiting room.
-Don’t worry; only other women"”no men"”will see you in here.
-Oh, and notice the basket; you’ll be carrying it with you to the actual mammogram room.
+Don't worry; only other women and no men will see you in here.
+Oh, and notice the basket; you'll be carrying it with you to the actual mammogram room.
 You can see I stuck my backpack in the bucket, and it barely fit; best not to arrive for your mammogram with a huge purse, or lots to lug around.

 You may be asked to fill out a survey; it's something to pass the time while you wait, and hopefully it'll improve the service (or future health) of other women in your area.

 You may also find some explanatory materials regarding mammograms.
 Read them if you're interested.

 Or, check out the magazines.
 Not a bad selection...
 Although Men's Health in a mammogram waiting room?
 Again, consider bringing your own reading materials.